 You’ve heard of digital marketing consulting.

 You may even have a vague idea of what it entails.
 But for many, “consultant” is thrown around as a bandaid term for anything and everything they can’t clearly define.

-So in this article, I’ll answer all your questions about what digital marketing consulting is, how it works, and why many businesses need it.
+So in this article, I’ll answer all your questions about what a digital marketing consultantis, how it works, and why many businesses need one.

 - What does a digital marketing consultant do?